trockenasche/fdf2csv/README.md

 Usage
 =====
-fdf2csv.py filename[.fdf]
+fdf2csv.py filename[#*.fdf]

 Adds row/data to the output filename.csv if it exists.
-It is assumed that the FDF file labels are unique; They would become the CSV column names.
+It is assumed that the FDF fields are unique; They would become the CSV column names.

+The input filename can include the file path (with a leading tilde for home page).
+The output CSV has the trailing digits removed.